Transitioning to Adulthood: Creating Your Village

 “It is important to acknowledge that Autistic people and non-Autistic introverts tend to have very real needs for alone time, which can be just as critical for our mental health and shouldn’t be stigmatized.” – Christina Devlin

-A person may feel lonely, but also still need alone time after being around people for an extended period of time.
+A person may feel lonely, but also still need alone time after being around people for an extended .
 The trick is to find the right balance to meet your social needs and still allow you down-time to decompress after being social.
 Only you will be able to decide how much time you want to devote to being around others vs. having alone time.

 Being part of a village isn’t just about what other people can do for you.
 It is also about how you can help other people.
 People who feel like they are making the world a better place are more likely to report being happy with their life7.
 People who have strong friendships or are close with their family are also more likely to say they are happy8.
 Feeling connected to other people comes from knowing that the people around you value their relationship with you, and you valuing your relationship with them9-11.